Modular links: Bunch algorithm and upper volume bounds: A new algorithm for constructing modular links

 \section{A new algorithm for constructing modular links}

-In this section, we introduce the notion of bunches and an algorithm for constructing a modular link in the Lorenz template.
+In this section, we introduce the notion of bunches and an algorithm for constructing modular links in the Lorenz template.
+The key idea of the new algorithm is to find the order within full bunches (see \reffig{SplitTemplateWithLabelsFullBs}, \refprop{OrderWithinFullBs} and the example that follows), which helps us construct parent manifolds in the next section.
+Readers may find examples and pictures in this section more illuminating than the definitions or statements at times.

 \begin{definition} Given a period-$n$ code word $w$ of a modular knot, $w$ can be expressed in the form $x^{k_1} y^{l_1} \ldots x^{k_n} y^{l_n}$.
 We call each of the $x$'s in the expression with some $k_i$ as exponent an \emph{$x$-base}, and each of the $y$'s in the expression with some $l_j$ as exponent a \emph{$y$-base}.
-A \emph{base of the word} $w$ is an $x$-base or a $y$-base of $w$. \end{definition} For example, the word $x^5y^3x^1y^6$ has two $x$-bases and two $y$-bases.
+A \emph{base of the word} $w$ is an $x$-base or a $y$-base of $w$.

+An \emph{$x$-turn} of the word $w$ is the overcrossing strand corresponding to an $x$-letter in $w$, it is homeomorphic to some half-closed half-open interval $[r,s)$.
+Similarly, a \emph{$y$-turn} of the word $w$ is the undercrossing strand corresponding to a $y$-letter in $w$.
+A \emph{turn} is an $x$-turn or a $y$-turn. \end{definition} For example, the word $x^5y^3x^1y^6$ has two $x$-bases and two $y$-bases.

 From now on, we assume the following unless otherwise specified: